MKS-24/SMIT-Assignments/Intro.md

-My Name is Khuzaima And  I  Am An AI
+My Name is Khuzaima And  I  Am An AI "Student"